 2. Changes in project demand and specifications

-3. Difficulty recording projects by stages
+3. Difficulty in recording projects by stages

 4. Constraints in managing construction tax